 Just because you have your trusty passport on-hand doesn’t mean that you’re ready to travel abroad.
 Some important things to keep in mind on your passport include the following:

 - Do you have enough pages?
 While this seems like a great problem to have as it means you’ve traveled a lot, you should definitely count how many pages you’ve got for stamps before your travels.
 Many countries will stamp your passport upon entrance and exit, while others don’t stamp it at all.
-As a rule of thumb, always have about 2 blank pages per country just in case.
+As a rule of thumb, always have about 2 blank pages per country just in case, or check the country you’re visiting’s passport requirements.
+If you don’t have space, you’ll need a new passport.
+You can also get the passport with more pages when you renew!

 - Do you need a visa?
 There are many countries in which you’ll need a visa.
 Be sure to check your government’s website and visa requirements for the countries that you’ll be visiting and apply early.
 Here is the US travel website here.

 - Make copies!
 Be sure to make a few copies of your passport and visa (if needed).
-I always recommend leaving your passport in the safe and carry the copies on you.
+I always recommend leaving your passport in the hotel safe and carrying the copies on you during your trip.
 After all, you’re much more likely to be pickpocketed than have someone break into your hotel safe.

 This is something so many people don’t think about before traveling but is SO important.
 There are many countries with diseases that we’ve never been exposed to.
 To decrease your chances of contracting those diseases, be sure to check with your local travel clinic and CDC website on which vaccines and medicines you’ll need for travel.